 Docks have controls to collapse and expand them.
 Click the double-arrow iconic button at a dock's upper corner to collapse or expand the dock.
 You can also resize the main dock by dragging its resize handle.
-Figure 1-5 shows the dock controls and what they look like when expanded and collapsed.
+Figure 1-4 shows the dock controls and what they look like when expanded and collapsed.

-ure 1-5: The coled dock rols are default ay (left), you can expand n to see options (right).
+Figure 1-4:

+The

+collapsed

+dock is the

+default (left),

+but you can

+expand it

+(right).